 The Secretary of State for Health, the Rt Hon Jeremy Hunt MP, said: “We have already seen some fantastic improvements simply from hospitals listening and acting on patients’ feedback.
 With over a million patient comments now collected using this test, I hope we will see real patient power unleashed across the NHS.
 By making these ratings public we’re giving patients the power to choose the best place for their care – and driving hospitals to raise their game.”

-Tim Kelsey has written to all NHS providers to outline the next steps on the Friends and Family Test – including information on NHS England’s plans to review the operational processes underpinning the FFT – and to thank all involved for their part in continuing to ensure that patients’ voices are both heard and acted upon.
+Tim Kelsey has written to all NHS providers to outline the next steps on the Friends and Family Test (this document is no longer available here but can be found on the National Archives website)– including information on NHS England’s plans to review the operational processes underpinning the FFT – and to thank all involved for their part in continuing to ensure that patients’ voices are both heard and acted upon.